 4. Limiting the List of Payers (Recommended)

-By default, IntakeQ will pull the list of payers supported by Office Ally, in case you plan to submit electronic claims through their system.
+By default, practiceQ will pull the list of payers supported by Office Ally or TriZetto (based on the provider you're connected to), in case you plan to submit electronic claims through their system.
 Since this list is quite extensive, we recommend that you limit it to only show the Payers you work with.
 This will reduce errors as some payers have very similar names.
 Additionally, if you collect insurance information in your intake forms, you will limit the choices your patients can pick from.

 In order to add a payer to your list, open the Payers tab in the Claims Settings page, and start typing its name.
 Choose the payer from the list of suggestions and click on Add Payer.
 Once a payer is added to your list, you can click on Edit in case you want to add an address to that payer (some clearinghouses may require it).